 National Correspondent, The Atlantic

-James Fallows is a national correspondent for The Atlantic and has written for the magazine since the late 1970s.
-For three years he and his wife Deb have been reporting on American civic resilience in their “American Futures” series.
-Fallows previously reported extensively from outside the United States and worked as President Carter’s chief speechwriter.
-He has written ten books, including Blind into Baghdad, Postcards from Tomorrow Square, Breaking the News: How the Media Undermine American Democracy, and China Airborne.
-He has won the National Magazine Award, the American Book Award, and a New York Emmy for a documentary series on China.
-He’s done regular public-radio commentary since the 1980s.
+James Fallows is a national correspondent for The Atlantic, which he has written for since the late 1970s.
+He and his wife Deb recently completed a book about civic resilience across the country that they reported on in The Atlantic’s “American Futures” series.
+Fallows previously reported extensively from abroad and was President Carter’s chief speechwriter.
+His ten books include Blind into Baghdad, Postcards from Tomorrow Square, Breaking the News, and China Airborne.
+He has won the National Magazine Award, American Book Award, and a New York Emmy for a documentary series on China.
+He is becoming The Atlantic’s first international bureau chief in London this fall.